-Lastly, these air compressors come with larger tank capacity and bigger sizes.
+Lastly, these compressors come with larger tank capacity and bigger sizes.
 These models have both legs and wheels for convenient transportation.
 Even though these are quite large, wheels make them very portable and allow the user to move it from one place to another easily.

 Capacity varies from 7 to 39 gallons.
-If you need a large air compressor, which also has great portability, get one of these if the garage has enough space.
+If you need a large compressor, which also has great portability, get one of these if the garage has enough space.

 Purpose of Use

 If you are planning to bring an air compressor primarily to use air tools such as pump sander, nailer, finisher, painting car, etc. airbrushing or cut off tools, then make sure you get a larger tank capacity with more power to work in your projects.
-These models are also good for home or automotive projects.
+These are also good air compressor for home or automotive projects.

 For filling sports balls, tires, and light-duty air filling works, a smaller compressor will be more than enough to get these works done.
 You can also use it as maintenance and regular upkeep tool.